AndrewSuyer/JavaGames/README.md

 # JavaGames
-A collection of games and apps that I made in Java.
+A collection of my most proud games and apps that I made in Java.
 I worked on these projects as I learned how to program in Java and use the Swing library, so some of the methods I used may be considered bad practice.
 Please dont judge me as a programmer based on these projects because I was still learning :).
 If you want to run any of these programs on your own computer, I recomend downloading the files and using an IDE like eclipse to run them.

 ### Battleship